ctrlplane/pilot/deploy/deploy.md

 ## Kubernetes

-Use the provided manifest `pilot.yaml` as a refernce point to create an instance of `pilot` in your Kubernetes environment.
+Use the provided manifest `pilot.yaml` as a reference point to create an instance of `pilot` in your Kubernetes environment.
 See the [copilot repository](https://github.com/ctrlplane/copilot) for details on deploying `copilot` in your on-prem or VPC environment.

 1. Create the `ctrlplane-system` namespace
 ```